mrinaalr/CaseNoesis/README.md

 - **Data Audit**: http://localhost:8000/audit
 - **API Documentation**: http://localhost:8000/docs

 **Important:** The repository includes a database (`caselinker.db`) with 48 cases from NCMEC 2024 CyberTipline report and 47 cases from Arizona ICAC annual reports (2011–2014).
 These reports are publicly available, summarize investigations, arrests, and case details, and are redacted for public release.
 No PII was processed; all data was already in the public domain.
-The database uses plain SQLite (no encryption) for maximum compatibility across all platforms including Railway.
+An IRB determination request was submitted to the University of Massachusetts Amherst Institutional Review Board for review of this research project.

 **Database:** The database uses plain SQLite (no encryption) for maximum compatibility.
 The architecture supports merged, federated, or encrypted databases as needed.
 Researchers and orgs can encrypt the current implementation or swap out the database implementation with SQLCipher, PostgreSQL, or other database systems.